On the (In)Security of Loading Machine Learning Models: Model Sharing Security Implications (RQ1)

 \subsection{Security Analysis}

 The frameworks described in Section~\ref{sec:sharing} adopt or recommend different strategies for model sharing.
 On top of these mechanisms, model hubs provide their own approaches for distributing pre-trained models.
-Here, we examine the security of \textit{framework-level} and \textit{hub-level} mechanisms, classifying them as \textit{security-oriented} (directly claiming or implicitly providing security guarantees) or \textit{non-security-oriented}.
-We then analyze how frameworks and hubs in these categories address the risks defined in the threat model.
+Here, we systematically analyze whether and how frameworks and hubs address the risks defined in the threat model, starting from the official documentation they provide.
+In particular, we classify \textit{framework-level} and \textit{hub-level} mechanisms as \textit{security-oriented} (directly claiming or implicitly providing security properties) or \textit{non-security-oriented}.
 Tables~\ref{tab:framework-level-sharing} and~\ref{tab:hub-level-sharing} summarize the classification and corresponding security models.

 \secanf{Framework-level Security Analysis} \mypar{Security-Oriented Formats} Keras and scikit-learn provide formats embedding the entire model object (self-contained approach) that are explicitly presented as security-oriented in their documentation: \texttt{safe\_mode=True} for Keras~\cite{KerasSavingLoading} and Skops for scikit-learn~\cite{ScikitLearnModelPersistence}.
-Keras offers a dedicated \texttt{safe\_mode} flag to disable \textit{``unsafe lambda deserialization''}~\cite{KerasSavingLoading}, thereby preventing execution of pickle-encoded payloads.
+Keras's \texttt{safe\_mode} flag disables \textit{``unsafe lambda deserialization''}~\cite{KerasSavingLoading}, thereby preventing execution of pickle-encoded payloads.
 Skops enforces a trusted type validation step~\cite{SkopsPersistence}, requiring users to manually review and approve potentially insecure objects before loading (via \texttt{get\_untrusted\_types()}).
-The developers describe their mechanism as \textit{``secure persistence''}~\cite{SkopsPersistence}, but also explicitly caution that the library is still under active development and may contain unresolved security issues.
+The developers describe this mechanism as \textit{``secure persistence''}~\cite{SkopsPersistence}, but also explicitly caution that the library is still under active development and may contain unresolved security issues.
 Both Keras and Skops base their security models on avoiding pickle in favor of declarative, JSON-based formats.
-While this design choice intuitively suggests stronger security and shapes users’ perception of security (Section~\ref{sec:user-perception}), our analysis in Section~\ref{sec:whensecisnotsec} shows that this assumption does not always hold.
+However, our analysis in Section~\ref{sec:whensecisnotsec} shows that this assumption does not always hold.
 In particular, although JSON itself is a data-based format, the way Keras and Skops process their JSON-based files effectively makes them behave like code-based formats—creating critical issues discussed later in the paper.

 XGBoost uses a JSON/UBJSON-based format~\cite{XGBoostSaveLoad} that saves no executable code.
 To resume training, hyperparameters must be retrieved and set separately, while the architecture code is standardized and provided by the XGBoost library itself.
 Security is implicitly provided by the fixed architecture of the XGBoost model.
 Notably, the developers do not advertise this design as security-oriented.
 Furthermore, the documentation explicitly recommends raw pickle serialization in distributed or collaborative scenarios (where preserving hyperparameters is needed to resume training), reintroducing well-known risks of arbitrary code execution.